May 12, 2026

 ℹ️ Regulated sectors: behavioral audits

 In the nuclear, pharmaceutical, chemical, and aerospace industries, inspections have for several years incorporated on-site behavioral observations.
-Auditors do not simply check documents—they observe operators’ actual behavior and interview employees about their experiences with safety.
+Auditors do not simply review documents; they observe operators’ actual behavior and interview employees about their experiences with safety.

 SPSTI certification: a legal requirement as of May 2025